-History BS Degree / BA Degree
+History BA / BS Degree

 Acquire Skills That Prepare You for Multiple Career Options

 A bachelor’s degree in history provides a solid base for a career in education, library science, archival work or government employment.
-Many history majors from The University of Texas at Tyler also go on to graduate school and law school.
+Many history majors from The University of Texas at Tyler also go on to graduate school or law school.

 - Take classes on the UT Tyler campus or via ITV at the Longview and Palestine campuses.

 - Develop critical writing and analytical skills valued by employers across many fields.

 Graduates of the history program have followed myriad career paths.
 Many are employed as history teachers in area schools including: Robert E. Lee High School, John Tyler High School and Grace Community School.
 Others hold positions in local government, the law, libraries and archives.

 Bachelor’s in History: Explore the Past.
 Gain Skills for Your Future.

 - Delve into world, European and United States history with a superior curriculum that also prepares you for specialized study and research at the master’s level.